OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 Can I use the OBD system without a scanner?

 💡 No, you cannot.
-You will need a compatible scanner to read codes and identify problems.
+You will need a compatible scanner or software program to read codes and identify problems.

 Will there be a new system after OBD2?